CyberCRI/projects-backend/README.md

 ```
 The backend and Celery restart multiple times before being ready, waiting for Keycloak to be ready.
 After a short moment, your backend will be up and ready to use.
 You can `localhost:8000` to acces the Backend.
-You can `localhost:8001` to acces the Keycloack.
+You can `localhost:8001` to acces the Keycloak.

 <<<<<<< Updated upstream